hortonworks-gallery/hdp22-twitter-demo/README.md

   - Hive (for interactive query)
   - HBase (for realtime alerts)
   - Solr/Banana (for search and reports/dashboards)
+  - Audits in Ranger/Solr/Banana
+  - Authorization policies in Ranger

 - Refine:
   -  Update threshold values based on historical analysis of tweet volumes